RBI Opportunity

 An RBI opportunity is any plate appearance with a runner in scoring position (on second or third base) where the hitter has a realistic chance to drive in a run.

-Coaches and hitters track RBI opportunities separately from total RBIs because raw RBI totals depend heavily on how often a hitter's teammates get on base ahead of them — a hitter batting behind weak on-base hitters will simply see fewer chances no matter how well they hit.
-Looking at how a hitter performs specifically with runners in scoring position, relative to how many such chances they actually got, gives a fairer read of situational hitting ability than the RBI count alone.
+Coaches and hitters track RBI opportunities separately from total RBIs.
+This is because raw RBI totals depend heavily on how often a hitter's teammates get on base ahead of them.
+This means a hitter batting behind weak on-base hitters will simply see fewer chances no matter how well they hit.
+Looking at how a hitter performs in particular with runners in scoring position.
+This is relative to how many such chances they actually got, gives a fairer read of situational hitting ability than the RBI count alone.
+The approach in an RBI opportunity often differs from a standard at-bat.
+This means with a runner on second or third, a hitter may prioritize simply putting the ball in play hard somewhere.
+Another option is executing a productive out, over working a deep, patient count, especially with two outs when any productive contact drives in the run.
+Coaches frequently review a team's or a hitter's success rate in particular in RBI opportunities as a separate, more meaningful stat than season-long RBI totals.

 Example